intellectual property

 UK Music

 UK Music is a research and lobby group representing music creators and publishers.
-The Policy section of its website includes information about copyright reviews, including UK Music's submissions to government consultations, and an overview of the Live Music Act 2012.
+The Policy section of its website includes information about copyright and all the group's submissions to government consultations from 2008 onwards.

 Centre for Intellectual Property and Information Law

 Website of the Centre for Intellectual Property and Information Law (CIPIL) at the University of Cambridge.
-The CIPIL was established in 2004 to expand the work of the Intellectual Property Unit and carries out research into all aspects of intellectual property and information law, as well as holding conferences and seminars.
-The site gives information on research being carried out at the Centre and references to publications written by CIPIL members.
-There are details of intellectual property related events and a selection policy documents are provided.
+Established in 2004, the centre carries out research into all aspects of intellectual property and information law, as well as holding conferences and seminars.
+The site gives information on research being carried out at the Centre and details of publications by its members.
+There are details of intellectual property related events and policy documents are provided.

 Subscribe to intellectual property